ibikecph/ibikecph-ios/README.md

 ### CocoaPods
 [CocoaPods](http://cocoapods.org) is used for most 3rd party dependencies.
 The pods are commited to the repository, so there is no need to install Cocoapods to build and run the project.
 To update the pods see [here](http://guides.cocoapods.org/using/getting-started.html) for instructions.

-The currently used pod version (1.6.0) of MapBox is quite outdated and in order for it to work the committed versions of the following files should not be changed unless the pod is updated:
+The currently used pod version (1.6.0) of MapBox is quite outdated and can no longer be found in the central CocoaPods Master Repo.
+Until the pod has been replaced by a newer version (from pod named Mapbox-iOS-SDK) other pods must either be updated separately or a different repo for Mapbox must be used.
+In case of a different repo for Mapbox version 1.6.0 being used the following two committed files must remain the same:
 * `GRMustacheTag.h`
 * `RMMapView.m`